-6.2.1 Description
+4.2.1 Description

-Until recently, UWB was perhaps best known for its deployment within a number of Real Time Location Services (RTLS) applications.
+UWB has long been deployed within a number of Real Time Location Services (RTLS) applications.
 RTLS deployments can precisely track assets and personnel, enabling enterprises to save billions of dollars in terms of enhanced operational efficiencies, increased worker safety and compliance, and loss prevention.
 In most deployments, enterprises can take advantage of multiple use cases to compound ROI and other benefits.

 For example, within healthcare environments, RTLS solutions can track available beds to understand and maximize utilization, trace valuable equipment to prevent theft or losses, monitor staff for hygiene compliance purposes, track patients and staff location for safety purposes, and ensure that personnel are able to access necessary areas and equipment at all times.